 The medieval town of Schaffhausen is not only an undeniably pretty stopover, but is home to the Rhine Falls – the largest waterfalls in Europe.
 The perfect backdrop for a picnic and sure to impress even the most indifferent youngsters, the dramatic falls tumble from heights of 75 feet, cascading along a 450-foot stretch of rock.
 Combine it with a boat trip along the Rhine River and a tour of the medieval castle of Schoss Laufen, or visit on Swiss National Day, (1st August) to witness the spectacular annual fireworks extravaganza lighting up the falls.

 The iconic 4,478 meter high Matterhorn is Zermatt’s most impressive sight and a visit wouldn’t be complete without a ride on Europe’s highest cable car to the ‘Glacier Paradise’, a 360-degree observation deck located at a breathtaking 3,883 meters.
-Alternatively, hiking, mountain biking, tobogganing, zip-lining and downhill trail scootering are all popular pastimes, while taking a horse and carriage ride makes the perfect end to the evening.
+Alternatively, hiking, mountain biking, tobogganing, zip-lining and downhill trail scootering are all popular pastimes in Zermatt, while taking a horse and carriage ride makes the perfect end to the evening.

 5. Chocolate Factories